V4Fire/Client/src/components/form/b-checkbox/README.md

 ### Validation

-Because the component extends from [[iInput]], it supports validation API.
+Since the component extends from [[iInput]], it supports the validation API.

 ```
 < b-checkbox :name = 'adult' | :validators = ['required'] | @validationEnd = handler